 Cohere occupies a fascinating position in the AI landscape.
 Co-founded in 2019 by Aidan Gomez — a co-author of the landmark "Attention Is All You Need" paper that introduced the Transformer architecture — alongside Ivan Zhang and Nick Frosst, the company has grown into Canada's most prominent AI company.
-Valued at $7 billion with $1.54 billion in total funding, Cohere builds enterprise-focused large language models that compete directly with OpenAI and Anthropic for business customers.
+After an August 2025 round at ~$6.8B, Cohere announced in April 2026 it would merge with Germany's Aleph Alpha and close a Series E anchored by Schwarz Group's $600M commitment, with the combined entity expected to be valued at approximately $20 billion.
+Cohere builds enterprise-focused large language models that compete directly with OpenAI and Anthropic for business customers.

 But here's what makes Cohere genuinely interesting to analyze: it has some of the lowest employee satisfaction scores of any AI company we track.
 With a Glassdoor rating hovering around 2.9-3.2, work-life balance at 2.7/5, and only 44-48% of employees recommending the company, Cohere represents a case study in what happens when frontier AI ambition meets organizational growing pains.
 The technology is real.
 The compensation is strong.
 The internal experience is... complicated.